SlightlyImproved/Gameplay/README.md

 ## Last update: 1.2.1 (Jun 2 2016)

 - Fix bug that prevented some settings to take effect.
+- Fix issue introduced by API update when No Worldmap Wayshrines was enabled.
 - Add compatibility to APIVersion 100015.

 ## About